 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties, Blairmains Guest House and the equestrian charity within the local area, the closest of which are approx. 60m north of the scheme.
+Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential and commercial properties within the local area, the closest of which are approx. 50m east of the scheme.

-However, the works are not located within a CNMA or CQA, and works will also be completed over nine nights, with the aim being to complete the noisiest works by 23:00.
+However, the works are not located within a CNMA or CQA, and works will also be completed over five nights, with the aim being to complete the noisiest works by 23:00.
 In addition, the proximity of road space suggests that residents have a degree of tolerance to noise and disturbance.